DigitalSilo/digitalsilo.github.io/_pages/home.md

 feature_row_right2:
   - image_path: /assets/images/mighty.png
     title: Submit and forget!
-    excerpt: Just have the grains activated by submitting their respective payloads aka requests in JSON format via a single entry point.
+    excerpt: Just activate the grains by submitting their respective payloads, aka requests in JSON format, via a single entry point.
 Digital Silo will notify your client application promptly once the grain processing result becomes available.
     url: digital-silo-submit-forget
     btn_label: "Read More"
     btn_class: "btn--primary"

 feature_row_left3:
   - image_path: /assets/images/fast.png
-    title: Flexible performance
+    title: Flexibility and security are the key
     excerpt: Digital Silo is a collection of independent tasks.
 It is flexible enough to accommodate the fulfillment instructions by facilitating running grains in any order, lining them up, or deferring each grain's process to the future.
     url: digital-silo-grain-processing
-    btn_label: "Read More"
-    btn_class: "btn--primary"

-feature_row_right3:
-  - image_path: /assets/images/fast.png
-    title: It's secure
-    excerpt: DAll components and tiers of Digital Silo, starting from the client application, are secured by Microsoft Azure's Active Directory system.
-Digital Silo rejects requests made without a valid authorization token to ensure that the trusted origins are served only.
-    url: digital-silo-is-secure
     btn_label: "Read More"
     btn_class: "btn--primary"

 # feature_row_techs:
 #   - image_path: assets/images/splash/azure100x100.png